moonlight-stream/moonlight-embedded/DEVELOPMENT.md

 - Edit `dist/moonlight.ini` to change the IP address to that of your streaming PC.
 - On your SD card, create the folder `/switch/moonlight-switch/` and place `moonlight.ini` in that directory.
 - Send `moonlight-switch.nro` to your device by either placing it in `/switch/moonlight-switch/` on your SD card, or use `nxlink`.
 To see stdout and stderr, use the `-s` server option: `nxlink -s moonlight-switch.nro`

-## Troubleshooting

-- During dependency installation, you may run into a permission error when building OpenSSL attempting to write inside of `$DEVKITPRO/portlibs/switch/man`.
-Short of modifying the OpenSSL Makefile more, the solution I used to handle this was to change the owner of the `portlibs` folder to myself: `sudo chown -R $DEVKITPRO/portlibs <myuser>`